Banacom Signs

 A wet application method is recommended when applying Vehicle Lettering and Etched Glass, but is also ideal for applying any Graphic to non-porous surfaces (i.e., glass, ceramic, or acrylic).

-1) After your surface and graphic are prepared, and you have made your guideline marks, lay your graphcic face down on a flat surface, and slowly remove the backing paper at an angle starting from one corner.
+1) After your surface and graphic are prepared, and you have made your guideline marks, lay your graphic face down on a flat surface, and slowly remove the backing paper at an angle starting from one corner.
 Your graphic should adhere to the sticky transfer tape, leaving the backing paper blank.
 If any part of the graphic does not adhere to the transfer tape, lay the backing paper back down and firmly rub your graphic again with your transfer tool.
 Then, completely remove and discard the backing paper.

 2) Spray your surface evenly with Wet Application Solution or plain water.
 (If you desire extra movability, you can also lightly spray your graphic with the wet application solution or water.)
 Note: DO NOT spray your graphic with the backing paper still on.
 Remove the backing paper first, and then spray the sticky side of your graphic while still on the transfer tape.

-3) Carefully press your graphic onto your surface starting on one side of your graphci and smoothing it gently as you move across.
+3) Carefully press your graphic onto your surface starting on one side of your graphic and smoothing it gently as you move across.
 (If you have used Wet Application Solution, you should be able to move your graphic around slightly to ensure it is positioned exactly where you want it, if you have used water, you won't have the same movability).

-4) Using your Squeege Tool or credit card as a squeegee, firmly rub your graphic to remove the excess application solution from underneath and pat dry with a plain white paper towel.
+4) Using your Squeegee Tool or credit card as a squeegee, firmly rub your graphic to remove the excess application solution from underneath and pat dry with a plain white paper towel.
 This step also works to alleviate air bubbles.

 5) If using Wet Application Solution, wait 2-3 minutes and then remove the transfer tape from your graphic.
 If using plain water, depending on the surface, you may have to wait 30-60 minutes or more before removing transfer tape.
 In either scenario, if your graphic is not adhering to your surface, lay the transfer tape back down, burnish your expression again, and wait another 2-3 minutes before trying again.